corda/corda/docs/source/cli-application-shell-extensions.rst

    <alias> --<option>

-For example, for the corda node, install the shell extensions using
+For example, for the Corda node, install the shell extensions using

 .. code-block:: shell